OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Breath Weapons (Recharge 5-6)***.
 The dragon uses one of the following breath weapons.

 **Lightning Breath**.
-The dragon exhales lightning in a 40- foot line that is 5 feet wide.
+The dragon exhales lightning in a 40-foot line that is 5 feet wide.
 Each creature in that line must make a DC 12 Dexterity saving throw, taking 16 (3d10) lightning damage on a failed save, or half as much damage on a successful one.

 **Repulsion Breath**.
 The dragon exhales repulsion energy in a 30-foot cone.
 Each creature in that area must succeed on a DC 12 Strength saving throw.
 On a failed save, the creature is pushed 30 feet away from the dragon.